matto2/matt-blog/about.md

 <img class="about-me"  src="/img/me-in-circle_IMG_4888.png">

-I have a varied background in design–from founding a surf magazine to running production at creative agencies.
+Hi, I'm Matt! <span class="emoji">👋</span>I have a varied background in design–from founding a surf magazine to running production at creative agencies.
 Recently I created keeptheapostrophe.com with my father.
 I occasionally write about UX and other subjects on [Medium](https://medium.com/@mattosurf).
 Check out my resume [here](/img/OLeary_resume_2019.pdf).

 My design process involves understanding customer and business goals via discussions and sketching out ideas with product owners.
 I then prototype, test and iterate based on feedback.
 I love discussing and testing with customers.
 Things I check for: is this useful, usable, understandable, accessible?
 I collaborate closely with Engineering and QA to build and test, then validate production versions with customers.
 Design isn't done until customers are getting their jobs done using your product.